Self Improvement for Men: Building a Snazzy Casual Lifestyle

 She appeared at my elbow.
 “What was that about?”

-I felt embarrassed, and I couldn’t look at her.
-I scanned the room instead.
-Every waiter was wearing a straight black suit jacket that matched their black pants over a white dress shirt with a black tie.
+Got to admit, I felt a little embarrassed, and we couldn’t look at each other without cracking up.
+But we scanned the room instead, sure enough, every waiter was wearing a straight black suit jacket that matched their black pants over a white dress shirt with a black tie.
 The only thing that set them apart was that red pocket square; clean, sharp, professional.

-It hit me hard, I felt silly like I didn’t read the hidden code in the invite.
+It wasn’t that bad (He writes in a blog over 20 years later).
+I felt wildly silly, like I didn’t read the hidden code in the invite.
 I removed my tie and undid a button or two just to match another guy I saw.
-She was watching it happen, and she was kind when attempting to be oblivious.
+She was watching it happen, and she was kind when attempting not to be a sarcastic pain in the ass.
+Even when she was constantly asking me for refills.

 I wasn’t underdressed because I was cheap.
 I was underdressed because I didn’t get it yet, how to line up who I am with how I show up.
 That look people gave me?
 It made sense all at once.
 That dismissive treatment suddenly made perfect sense.
 Funny enough I just wanted to blend into this world.
 Looks like I nailed it in the wrong direction.